BoyceLab/DataSharingInABox/docs/customization.md

 - `site_name`: The name of your registry or project.
 - `site_url`: The final URL of your documentation site (optional during setup).
 - `repo_url` and `repo_name`: If you want to link back to your GitHub repository from the site.
-- Replace `logo.png` in `assets/img/` with your registry’s logo and update the paths in `mkdocs.yml`.
+- Replace the logo in `assets/img/` with your registry’s logo and update the `logo:` path in `mkdocs.yml`.

 ---